csci338/fall2024/pages/_assignments/lab01.md

 {:#dot-files}
 ## 3. OS Environment Exercises
-Semmy will walk you through some `.dot` file configuration tasks.
-Here is a sample [dotfile repo](https://github.com/semmypurewal/dotfiles/tree/master/zsh).
-Afterwards, try making a few adjustments to your `.zshrc` file on your own.
+Try making a few adjustments to your `.zshrc` file on your own.
 Some suggestions:

-* Create an alias to your `csci338` directory in your `.zshrc` file so that when you type: `338` on the command line, it automatically puts you into the `csci338` directory.
+* <a href="https://dev.to/haamid/how-to-define-custom-alias-in-zsh-3b6a" target="_blank">Create an alias</a> to your `csci338` directory in your `.zshrc` file so that when you type: `338` on the command line, it automatically puts you into the `csci338` directory.
+    * Here is what Sarah's `.zshrc` entry looks like:<br>`alias 338='cd /Users/svanwart/unca/csci338'`
-* Extend the size of your history file
+* Extend the size of your history file (google it)
-* Add a new executable to your system path (e.g., node)
+* Add a new executable to your system path (e.g., VS Code)

 {:#vim-emacs}
 ## 4. Vim / Emacs Exercises